 Teachers, police officers, firefighters and emergency service technicians can get 50% discounts off the list price for homes in “revitalization areas.”
 Those areas are designated by the U.S. Department of Housing and Urban Development (HUD).

 So the first step is to get preapproved.
 Afterward, a licensed Teacher Next Door agent helps you find listings available in your area.
-If multiple people submit applications for the same listing, the discount will be awarded through a random lottery.

 Qualified teachers must work full time in a state-accredited public or private school serving local children in grades K through 12.
 Police officers must work full time for a law-enforcement agency affiliated with a governmental body or tribal government.
 Firefighters and EMTs must be employed by a fire department or an emergency response unit in the area where the home they’re interested in is located.

 Teacher Next Door claims it will help you buy any home on the market if you don’t win a bid of if there aren’t any eligible homes in your area.
 Your agent will negotiate the lowest price and handle all the paperwork for you.